 There is widespread concern about decline in bee populations and the effect of pesticides on bees.
 Most berry farmers are aware of the important role bees play in their berry crops and in agriculture in general — and also aware of how important pesticides can be to assuring that they have high quality, marketable crops.
-Most recently, heated controversy about the use of neonicotinoid pesticides in particular has been playing out in the media.
+In 2015, heated controversy about the use of neonicotinoid pesticides was the initial impetus to assemble this resource list.

 Below are a number of links, from various sources and of various points of view, that growers may find useful in both their conversations and their farm practices.

 In a fight between environmentalists and farmers, the bees lose.
 And that stings.The Washington Post, August 28, 2016.
 The article tries to find a middle ground.

 New Study Shows Neonicotinoids Pose Little Practical Risk To Bees Reports on a study at Washington State University

 Sub-lethal exposure to neonicotinoids impaired honey bees winterization before proceeding to colony collapse disorder – Bulletin of Insectology, 2014.
 A study by Harvard researchers.